irtf-chair/code-of-coduct/draft-perkins-irtf-code-of-conduct.md

 participation.
-Through this code of conduct, the IRTF will continue to strive to create and maintain an environment that encourages broad participation, and one in which people are treated with dignity, decency, and respect
+Through this code of conduct, the IRTF will continue to strive to create and maintain an environment that encourages broad participation, and one in which people are treated with dignity, decency, and respect.

 This document is a product of the Internet Research Steering Group (IRSG).